Tag Archives: Astrophysics

 Joseph/ February 20, 2011/ Uncategorized/ 0 comments

 This is the Denys Wilkinson Building – the place from where I work every day (unless I’m working from college).
 It goes without saying that architecturally it’s strikingly different than all the other old buildings in Oxford – and indeed, many are those who frown upon the very existence of this “hideous” building in an otherwise picturesque medieval university town.
+Case in point, when I was taking this picture, an old man who happened to be walking by stopped and remarked, “Surely you’re not taking a picture of THAT building!
+It’s

 Read More